Dine out on our reviews of the finest merchant service providers for UK businesses

-The name might be a bit of a mouthful, but UK-based RMS offers merchant services that are anything but complicated.
-Expect hassle-free setup, feature-rich card machines, and cracking customer support.
+The name might be a bit of a mouthful, but UK-based Retail Merchant Services (RMS) offers merchant services for hospitality that are anything but complicated.
+Expect hassle-free setup, cracking customer support, and some of the finest, most feature-rich card machines for small businesses.
 Speed up service, and get through more customers – crucial in a busy pub service environment.
 Plus, processing fees are low, and RMS offers same day settlement of funds– meaning you’ll get payouts days quicker than with some competitors.

 - Award-winning customer service with strong online approval ratings

 Retail Merchant Services has certainly earned plenty of stripes in the industry.
 Read about how the company helped a seaside gastropub boost its business.